 So, what size do you need?

-Size-wise, there are two parts of the chastity cage that you should pay attention to.
+Size-wise, there are two parts of that you should pay attention to.
 These are the cage itself and the ring.

 The ring should fit around your cock and balls tightly, but it shouldn’t hurt in any way.
 Before buying any cage, measure yourself accurately to get a good idea of what size you need.